-Generate web sites and Gemini capsuled of a text collection using `txt convert`.
-First `txt file` some texts in a subdirectory (`txt file a.txt b.txt .. some/`) then call `txt convert somedir`.
-It will scan all text files in there and convert them to other formats.
-It will also produce index files for those formats and also generate and `index.pck` file.
-This index pack is a feed for other people using `txt.
+Generate web sites and Gemini capsules of a text collection using `txt convert`.
+Before converting, an index file must be generated using `txt index`.
 Upload the `index.pck` and the text files of the subdirectory to a host of your choice.
 If the host provides HTTP or Gemini access, upload `.htm` and `.gem` files respectively.

 It may be useful to separate your texts in various subrepositories to upload to different locations.
 Use `txt file` to link texts in different subdirectories.
 For example:

 Will link a.txt and b.txt within public.
 Then run: